anilabraham-IT/IntuneEDU/IntuneEDU/autopilot-reset.md

 You can use Autopilot Reset to remove personal files, apps, and settings from your devices.
 The devices remain enrolled in Intune and are returned to a fully-configured or known IT-approved state.
 You can Autopilot Reset a device locally or remotely from the Intune for Education portal.

 Using the Intune for Education portal, you avoid the need for IT staff to visit each device to start the process.
-From the portal, you an wipe a device and then reconfigure it to prepare it for a new student or classroom.
+From the portal, you can wipe a device and then reconfigure it to prepare it for a new student or classroom.

 After a reset, the original settings are applied to the device and then it syncs with Intune to get the latest policies.
 When Autopilot reset is used on a device, the device's primary user will be removed.
 The next user who signs in after the reset will be set as the primary user.